Audra McDonald on Playwright Terrence McNally’s LGBTQ Legacy: ‘He Proudly Put Gay People Up on Stage’

 Was he proud of his LGBTQ legacy?

 I wouldn’t say he was “proud,” it was just what he had to do and who he was.
-I don’t think he would be someone to pat himself on the back for it.
+I don’t think Terrence would be someone to pat himself on the back for it.
 I just think he would say, “This is necessary,” not just for himself, but for the entire community.
+As I say that, I am remembering that we were together when the Supreme Court struck down DOMA (the Defense of Marriage Act) in 2013.
+We were in a workshop for Kiss of the Spider Woman.
+We did multiple workshops of it.
+It never went to Broadway.

 What was it like to work on the Broadway revival of Frankie and Johnny in the Clair de Lune last year?